GTreeSoftware/GTree/README.md

 #### Prebuilt third-party library package
 https://github.com/GTreeSoftware/GTree/wiki/Thirdparty-Library

-Prebuilt packages for VS 2017, namely libsvm, vtk 8, glog[depre], hdf5 can be download at link: https://pan.baidu.com/s/10jpgAQ18bIKBimdhL1eqCg
+Prebuilt binary packages for VS 2017: https://github.com/GTreeSoftware/GTree/releases/tag/1.0.4.1
-code: d7vq

 Qt5 can be download at qt community website.
 Our vtk 8 is compatible of qt 5.11.3.
 Eigen is a famous template math library which does not need pre compilation.